rtek1000/Datalogger_2039/README.md

 -
 - Version 0.0.8 (experimental) has been checked and bugs found have been fixed
 - - Support for Wireless Mini Keyboard with Touchpad has been added
+- - - Tested with the ABNT2 (PT-BR) character map version, it may be necessary to remap the keys for other layout versions

 ![img](https://raw.githubusercontent.com/rtek1000/Datalogger_2039/main/Software/Datalogger_2039%20-%20STM32/BIN/Mini_Keyboard1.jpg)

 # Datalogger 2039